Re-story Africa

 It includes my Reflection Sessions – A sanctuary for caregivers, rememberers, and those carrying fragile legacies.

 But we also know this: you matter, too.
 Your mental health.
 Your body.
 Your spirit.
 Your story.
-This circle is not just about remembering others — it’s about remembering ourselves.
+This space is not just about remembering others ; it’s about remembering ourselves.
 Our needs.
 Our boundaries.
 Our grief.
 Our strength.

 We don’t promise answers.
 But we offer presence.
 Listening.
 A shoulder.
 A breath.